 Pictures They Want to Make : Recent Auckland Photography Chris Corson-Scott Edward Hanfling

 Pictures They Want to Make presents a selection of works by twelve contemporary photographic artists, and examines the various ways in which their images are created, and the motivations that drive them.
-Each of the artists has a connection to the Auckland region; some of the … Continue reading →
+Each of the artists has a connection to the Auckland region; some of the photographs capture aspects of that region’s culture and landscape, while others testify to the mobility and ambition of the artists—their familiarity with other places and people.
+Most of all, they are personal statements; they are … Continue reading →

 THINKING IT THROUGH Tony Watkins Haruhiko Sameshima